Wopple/bookcase-rs/README.md

 ### Philosophy

-1. Backwards compatibility is falling asleep to the sound of ocean waves breaking on the beach.
+1. Backwards compatibility is like falling asleep to the sound of ocean waves breaking on the beach.
-2. *Assuming* backwards compatibility is torturing puppies.
+2. *Assuming* backwards compatibility is like torturing puppies.

 **Conclusion: SemVer is 🐍🛢**